Sue Orr (writer)

 Sue Orr (born 1962) is a fiction writer, journalist and creative writing teacher from New Zealand.

 Background

 Orr was born 1962 in Thames and spent her childhood on the Hauraki Plains.
-She has a BA in History and French from the University of Waikato, a Diploma in Journalism from Auckland Technical Institute, and an MA and PhD in Creative Writing at Victoria University of Wellington.
+She has a BA in history and French from the University of Waikato, a Diploma in journalism from Auckland Technical Institute, and an MA and PhD in creative writing at Victoria University of Wellington.

 She currently lives in Wellington, and teaches creative writing at Rimutaka and Arohata prisons, and in women's refuges in the region.

 Career

 Orr has worked as a journalist in New Zealand (in Tokoroa, Tauranga, Wellington), the UK, and France.
-Since completing her MA in 2006, Orr has been writing fiction and teaching creative writing at Manukau Institute of Technology and Massey University.
+Since completing her MA in 2006, Orr has written fiction and taught creative writing at Manukau Institute of Technology and Massey University.

 Orr has published four works of fiction: